 The new eLC Logistik-Center in figures:

-Delivery service is a core competence of our Logistics Centre, which has been developed over many years and adapted to the requirements of our members.
-The E/D/E offers tried-and-tested delivery concepts, irrespective of whether for replenishment of your own warehouse or an urgent shipment directly to the end consumer.
+Delivery service is one of E/D/E’s core areas of expertise.
+It has been optimized over many years and adapted to the needs of the member companies.
+E/D/E offers tried and tested delivery concepts, no matter whether a member company wishes to restock its own warehouse or have an item delivered quickly to an end customer.

 Members can request E/D/E to bundle their orders and dispatch them once a week to their warehouses as a standard delivery.
 Express delivery within 24 hours is also possible.
 Express items are delivered either by a freight-forwarding company or a parcel delivery service to the member’s warehouse or directly to the end customer.